wzmli/phyloglmm/response.md

 L26.
 In the Abstract, a claim has been made about the benefit of the method against unbalanced observational designs, but we lack insight on that point throughout the article.
 I think that sort of claim should be tested and I expect the Bayesian methods to perform better with that kind of problems.

 **Todo: Table 1 shows all the possbilities (double check) with existing package.**
+**Todo: Add it to the tutorial?**

 L10.
 Small grammatical error: “can allow to incorporate”

+**MLi: Fixed.**

 Reviewer: 2

 Comments to the Corresponding Author
 This paper proposes an alternative formulation for the phylogenetic generalized linear mixed model which can utilize existing R packages for linear mixed models (lme4 and glmmTMB).
 The authors illustrate the advantages of their proposed method through simulations.
 The paper is well written and easy to follow.
 My main concern is that the proposed method is not scalable.
 That is, the computational efficiency of the proposed method only relies on the highly optimized implementation of lme4 and glmmTMB and its algorithm is actually "slower" than existing algorithms in phylogenetics.
 The followings are my specific comments:

-**Todo: Why is it slower?
+**To BMB: Why is it slower?
 Do we need to profile the pieces?**

 1. What is the computational complexity of the proposed method?
 Does the alternative formulation help avoid matrix inversion such that the complexity is linear with respect to the number of species?
 Note that this is the case for many phylogenetic packages including phylolm and MCMCglmm.
 I am aware that it is hard or even impossible to achieve linear-complexity for all models.
 However, could linear-complexity be achieved by the proposed methods for some simple models such as the standard phylogenetic linear regression (equation 1)?

-**Todo: Exactly, we are avoiding the matrix inversion step.**
+**MLi: Exactly, we are avoiding the matrix inversion step.**

 2. In the paper, the authors replace the package MCMCglmm by the package brms.
 Although the implementation of MCMCglmm is not as efficient as brms, the complexity of MCMCglmm is linear with respect to the number of species while brms should be cubic (since it doesn't have a special method to avoid matrix inversion).
 It may be a good idea to add a simulation with a series of trees from dozens to thousands of species for showing the scalability of these methods (including MCMCglmm).

-**Todo: Will look into it.**
+**MLi: Thanks.
+We have now added MCMCglmm to our simulation.
+For our simple simulation test, MCMCglmm is turned out to be faster based on your convergence critrion which heavily depend on the number of iteration.
+However, the goal is to look at the granlarity of frequentist approaches.
+Even for simple linear models, Bayesian approaches are much slowly due to MCMC compared to least squares.**

 3. The models in simulations are not sufficiently described.
 What are the formulae for the phylogenetic random intercept variance, phylogenetic random slope variance, and covariance between phylogenetic random intercept and slope, and so on?
 Do they depend on the phylogenetic tree?
 The authors provide a clear explanation for how their proposed method can be applied to the standard phylogenetic regression (equation 1) but do not include it in the simulation section.
 I suggest the authors add this model to the simulation part for illustrating the applicability of their proposed method for this simple case.

-**Todo: what? go back to the paper and see if we say this clearly, this should be trival and clear. **
+**Todo: what? go back to the paper and see if we say this clearly, this should be trival and clear.
+The formulas are clear!
+We are using the variance of the phylogenetic tree when simulating the b's.**

 +++++
 RESUBMISSION INSTRUCTIONS